-Small (8%"×5%"×4") and unobtrusive, they'll fit into the decor of any room.
-They're available in scratch-resistant gunmetal grey Nextel, or primed so you
+Small $(8\%'' \times 5\%'' \times 4'')$ and unobtrusive, they'll fit into the decor of any room.
+They're available in scratch-resistant gunmetal grey Nextel, or primed so you can paint them any color you wish.

 Ensemble satellite speakers are available primed for painting, so they can match your decor exactly.